 However, you must make ISA transfers through your ISA provider (your bank or building society) rather than simply withdrawing it in cash and paying it into your new account, here's why:

-If you withdrew the money as cash and paid it in to the new account yourself it would lose its tax free status and instead be counted towards this year’s tax free savings allowance (currently £5,760 for Cash ISAs).
+If you withdrew the money as cash and paid it in to the new account yourself it would lose its tax free status and instead be counted towards this year's tax free savings allowance.

-What’s more, you would only be able to deposit £5,760 (your annual limit) into the new ISA so would have to find a taxable home for the remainder of the savings you withdrew.
+What's more, you would only be able to deposit your annual limit (£15,240 for the 2015/16 tax year) into the new ISA so would have to find a taxable home for the remainder of the savings you withdrew.
 You would not be able to save any more money tax free in a Cash ISA this tax year either.

-However, if you completed a ISA transfer form and transferred the money directly from your existing ISA provider, you could move the full £10,000 and would not have used up any of this year’s tax free savings allowance, so you to save more in either the same or a different Cash ISA if you wanted to.
+However, if you completed an ISA transfer form and transferred the money directly from your existing ISA provider, you could move the full £20,000 and would not have used up any of this year's tax free savings allowance, so you to save more in either the same or a different Cash ISA if you wanted to.

 ISA transfer rules